 Many gardeners will want to grow at least one kind of rose in the yard.
 Unless you're a green thumb, you might as well pick a rose that doesn't need a lot of care and blooms all summer.
 Enter Rosa Candy Oh, one of the best no-fuss roses.

 Candy Oh (zones 4 to 9, full sun) sports reddish flowers on 3-to-4-foot stems.
 Just when you think it can't flower any more for you, it puts out even more blooms, all the while asking for very little maintenance.
 You can more or less ignore it until (unless) you feel it's getting too big, at which time you can prune it.
-But even pruning isn't the fussy operation we expect with most roses.Continue to 9 of 11 below.
+But even pruning isn't the fussy operation we expect with most roses in the case of Candy Oh.Continue to 9 of 12 below.

 Syringa vulgaris is the classic lilac for North American yards.
 The flowers of this European native give you breathtaking fragrance, as well as breathtaking beauty, in late spring.
 These qualities compensate for its offering nothing of interest in the yard after the blooming season is over.